'Somebody's missing her': Roadside rescuers try to find owner of plush pig | CBC News

 Kingsbury said Peppa has one distinguishing feature she has has kept out of her online posts because she wants to ensure the toy is claimed by its true owner.

-In the meantime, Kingsbury is documenting Peppa's temporary stay at her home: primmed up in a holiday-themed red dress, hanging out with the Kingsburys' dog.
+In the meantime, Kingsbury is documenting Peppa's temporary stay at her home: decked out in a holiday-themed red dress, hanging out with the Kingsburys' dog.

 On Monday afternoon Peppa will join Peckford and the winners of a local greeting card colouring contest for high tea.